 Try to capture all of your opponent’s checkers or trap your opponent so no more move can be made.

 - Player one (usually this is the player with the black checkers) begins with making a move.
-The checkers can diagonally move forward one space at a time.
+The checkers can be moved forward diagonally one space at a time.

 - Players take turns moving one checker at a time.
-A single checker can only move forward on the board.
+A single checker can only move forward and may not be moved backwards.

 Capture a checker

-- A checker is captured by jumping the opponent’s checker with your own checker.
-A jump can be made when the square behind your opponent’s checker is empty.
-Multiple jumps can be made if the jumps can be made with the same checker.
+- A checker is captured by jumping over the opponent’s checker with your own checker.
+This can be done when the square behind your opponent’s checker is empty.
+If possible, multiple jumps can be made with the same checker.

 - If a player can make a capture, he has to make a capture.
+Even if this causes disadvantage.
 When the player has the possibility to either capture multiple checkers or a kinged checker, he can choose which move to make first.